linebender/druid/docs/src/custom_widgets.md

 # Create custom widgets

-The `Widget` trait is the heart of druid, and in any serious application you will eventually need to create and use custom `Widget`s.
+The `Widget` trait is the heart of Druid, and in any serious application you will eventually need to create and use custom `Widget`s.

 ## `Painter` and `Controller`

-There are two helper widgets in druid that let you customize widget behaviour without needing to implement the full widget trait: [`Painter`] and [`Controller`].
+There are two helper widgets in Druid that let you customize widget behaviour without needing to implement the full widget trait: [`Painter`] and [`Controller`].